 4. The Artistic Score

-- 4.1 In the Free test the Artistic Score is divided into has 2 parts, the structure and the choregraphy of the freestyle exercises. - 4.4 Please see VASA Guidelines for further scoring criteria.
+- 4.1 In the Free test the Artistic Score has 2 parts, the structure and the choregraphy of the freestyle exercises. - 4.4 Please see VASA Guidelines for further scoring criteria.

 740 THE FINAL SCORE OF THE SQUAD COMPETITION